-There’s not much to show and discuss this page except for the fact that I write my notes here.
+There’s not much to show and discuss on this page except for the fact that I write my notes here.
 One notable thing about this page is that I create pages inside this page when I’m writing notes that are large.

 We all need entertainment in our lives and I love watching movies.
 Since I’ve been using Notion for only a year, I haven’t added all the movies I’ve watched on this page.